cawasser/rccst/docs/data-push.md

 > NOTE: this discussion is _not_ about data queries from the server suing http(s) via GET, POST, etc.

+## What do we want?

+It's good to lay out our goals for the design _before_ we start to implement things

 ### General Purpose